 Jaap Van Der Wall, embryologist

 Embryology is a developmental adventure we all undertook to become who we are.
-The first 8 weeks after conception is when our body forms its basic structure.
-In this period we transform from a fertilized egg and sperm into two cells that multiply into a cluster of cells, which develop into a series of fluid spaces that become a highly differentiated human being.
+The first 8 weeks after our conception is when our body forms its basic structure.
+In this period we form from an egg and sperm, transforming into a cluster of cells and a series of fluid spaces and become a highly differentiated human being.
 These fluid spaces and processes underlie our current structure and inform our current state of being.

 We will use the tools of somatic practice: touch, movement, language and medical texts.
 This material invites us to move between sensation, imagination, memory, and the virtual in a nonlinear way.
 We will move between our present body, our early fluid forms and our future unfolding.
 We will experiment with ways in which transform our ontology and epistemology to cultivate new relationships to space and emergent form.
 We will embrace what is fluid, intuitive, undecided, and beyond conscious logic.
 To create dance from our embryological history is an unfolding, unbecoming, an un-growing and an un-forming, a dance for the beginning of time and end of time.
 When we enact this collectively we can conjure new structures, spaces and futures.